Nelson-Oliveira/Praetorian/README.md

 <p>-- Added Front and Back Sharp IR sensors</p>
 <p>-- Added Front and Back HC-SR04 Sonar sensors</p>
 <p>-- Added Turret</p>
+<p>-- Added a "filter" to the Turret RC code not to be constantly updating the position</p>

 <h3>Tests</h3>